• Skip to primary navigation

 They will match if:

 2. When you dummy code your variables yourself in Regression, you’re matching GLM’s default coding.
 If you have them backwards, everything will look different.
-See these for more info:
+For more info, see:

 Interpreting Linear Regression Coefficients: A Walk Through Output